 Audit Quality Report

-A message fr om our Managing Partner 3
+A message from our Managing Partner 4

-A message fr om our Assurance Leader 5
+A message from our Assurance Leader 6

-A message fr om the Chair of our Public Interest Body g
+A message from the Chair of our Public Interest Body 10

-Transparenc y Report
+Transp Transparency Report

-1. Legal struc cture and ownership of the Irish Firm 13
+1. Legal structure and ownership of the Irish firm 14

-2. The Price vaterhouseCoopers Network 13
+2. The PricewaterhouseCoopers Network 15

-3. Governan ce structure of the Irish Firm 16
+3. Governance structure of the Irish firm 19

-4. The Irish A Audit Firm Governance Code 19
+4. The Irish Audit Firm Governance Code 22

-5. Internal quality control system 21
+5. Internal quality control system 24

-6. External in spections 33
+6. External inspections 37

-7. Public inte rest entity audit clients 33
+7. Public interest entity audit clients 38

-8. Independe ence policies and practices 34
+8. Independence policies and practices 39

-9. Continuing professional education of our people 36
+9. Continuing professional education of our people 42

-10.Corporate responsibility 37
+10. Corporate responsibility 43

-11.Financial r eporting 39
+11. Financial reporting 46

-12.Partner re muneration 43
+12. Partner remuneration 51

 Appendices

-Appendix 1: Profiles of our Territory Leadership Team 45
+1. Profiles of our Territory Leadership Team 53

-Appendix 2: Profiles of the Committee of the Board 47
+2. Profiles of the Committee of the Board 55

-Appendix 3: Profiles of the Independent Non-Executives of the Public Interest Body 49
+3. Profiles of the Independent Non-Executives of the Public Interest Body 57

-Appendix 4: List of Public Interest Entity Audit Clients 50
+4. List of Public Interest Entity Audit Clients 58

-Appendix 5: EU Entities 53
+5. EU Entities 61